opencog/atomspace/Design-Notes-D.md

 		; Step three: run something.
-The assumption here is that ; the RocksStorageNode contained a PipeLink hooking the ; NameNode to the rest of the boo sequence, so that executing ; it makes it actually do something,
+The assumption here is that ; the RocksStorageNode contained a PipeLink hooking the ; NameNode to the rest of the bootup sequence, so that ; executing it makes the rest of the desired bringup to run.
 		(Name "bootloader")

 		; Where does this all happen?
 In the child AtomSpace!
 		(AtomSpace "bootstrap")))
 ```
-The above creates a minimally invasive boostrap that loads data into a
+The above creates a minimally invasive bootstrap that loads data into a
 child atomspace.